IcyWorks/node-red-contrib-splunk-hec/README.md

 The purpose of this project is to allow node-red to publish a node-red payload to Splunk HEC endpoints.

+NOTE: Published as at 19/03/2026
-NOTE: This is a work in progress as at 03/02/2026 Please do not use until this message is updated to a ready for use.
+This package is now ready for use.

 ## Motivation